bablokb/pcb-pico-datalogger/docs/blues-gateway.md

 Total energy-harvesting per day using a solar-panel should therefore provide at least

-    50 mAh * hours in receive-mode + ???mAh
+    50 mAh * hours in receive-mode + 2mA * hours not in receive mode + ???mAh

 The absolute term on the right side of the equation is for the final sync to the cloud and depends on the amount of data sent by the nodes.